Skip to main content

 1611, Jahangir Mahal

 Mariam Ur Zamani had arrived from her morning visit to the temples and was pleasantly surprised to see her son waiting in her chambers.
 Jahangir looked up as his mother entered the room and handed the ritual plates over to one of the ladies.
-He bend to touch her feet as she blessed him.
+He bent to touch her feet as she blessed him.

-“What brings you here so early in the morning Sheikhu Baba?”
-Mariam Ur Zamani sat down on the cushion beside him looking worried.
+“What brings you here so early in the morning, Sheikhu Baba?”
+Mariam Ur Zamani sat down on the cushion beside him, looking worried.
 “Is your health alright?”

 “I am fine.”
-He nodded “But I am not sure for how long.”
+He nodded, “But I am not sure for how long.”

 “What happened?”
 His mother looked perplexed.
 “I will call the medicine man.”